Back pain and sciatica

 - L=lumbar (lower back)

-- The number signifies the vertebra's place within that spinal region.
+The number signifies the vertebra's place within that spinal region.
 The numbers start with 1 at the top of a region and count up as the vertebrae descend within the region.
-For example, C4 is the fourth bone down in the cervical region, and T8 is the eighth thoracic vertebrae.
+For example, C4 is the 4th bone down in the cervical region, and T8 is the 8th thoracic vertebrae.

 The Disks.
 Vertebrae in the spinal column are separated from each other by small cushions of cartilage known as intervertebral disks.
 The disks have no blood supply of their own.
 They rely on nearby blood vessels to keep them nourished.